c-beltran/c-beltran/README.md

 - 🔭 I'm currently working on a random fun fact API built in Go
 - 🌱 I’m currently learning AWS and become certified
 - 🤝 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about system design
+- 🥅 Goals: Continue to learn more of system design
 - ⚡ Fun fact: I love to work on cars

 ### Languages and Tools: